 Brief History of Claverach Park —established 1922

-The neighborhood of 210 properties retains an intact collection of architect-designed dwellings reflecting popular period revival styles with Tudor, Jacobean, Dutch Colonial, Georgian, French and Spanish influences.
+The neighborhood of 210 houses retains an intact collection of architect-designed dwellings reflecting popular period revival styles with Tudor, Jacobean, Dutch Colonial, Georgian, French and Spanish influences.
 Claverach Park (including all properties constructed prior to 1966) was added to the National Register of Historic Places in 2015.
 The neighborhood will celebrate its Centennial in 2022.

 In 1921, Catharine Boland, through her Claverach Realty and Investment Company, sold nearly all the remaining once 230 acre Claverach estate to the Moorland Land Company to develop into subdivisions.
 The Claverach estate consisted of the home, farm and outbuildings located between present day Wydown Boulevard on the north, subdivisions of Forest Ridge, and Southmoor, and Oak Knoll Park on the east, Clayton Road on the south and Hanley Road on the west.
 Catharine had earlier sold large lots facing Hanley Road.
 In the 1921 sale, she reserved 3 acres around her home (present day Crestwood Circle) where she continued to live out her life until 1923 when she died.